Kei Igawa: Orix Buffaloes (2012–2014)

 The Orix Buffaloes of NPB signed Igawa to a two-year contract worth ¥200M prior to the 2012 season.
 Injuries were a problem for Igawa in his return to Japan; he made only 29 starts from 2012 to 2014.
+He became a free agent following the 2014 season.

 Pitching style

-Igawa's fastball will usually stay in the 87–90 mph range, but he is able to reach back and throw harder when in need of a strikeout (tops out at 93 mph).
-Igawa also throws a changeup, which hovers in the 78–81 mph range, and a slider, which he uses primarily against left-handed batters.
-His changeup has a tendency to be belt-high and in the middle of the plate.
+Igawa's fastball was usually in the 87–90 mph range, but he was able to reach back and throw harder when in need of a strikeout (tops out at 93 mph).
+Igawa also threw a changeup, which hovered in the 78–81 mph range, and a slider, which he used primarily against left-handed batters.
+His changeup had a tendency to be belt-high and in the middle of the plate.
 This pitch drew a lot of swings and misses in Japan, but it did not have the same success in America.
-Igawa was known to possess above-average control in Japan, but has a very poor track record of control at the Major League level.
+Igawa was known to possess above-average control in Japan, but had a very poor track record of control at the Major League level.

-Igawa is also known for his unique follow-through, in which he throws his left leg into the air and return his pitching arm to a high position.
-Since he does not do this with his off-speed pitches as often as his fastballs, it might become easier for batters to distinguish whether a pitch is off-speed or not.
+Igawa was also known for his unique follow-through, in which he threw his left leg into the air and returned his pitching arm to a high position.
+Since he did not do this with his off-speed pitches as often as he did with his fastballs, it had the potential to make it easier for batters to distinguish whether a pitch was off-speed or not.

 His record during day games in Japan was 4–5, 7.09 ERA.
-Considering the fact that Igawa pitches exceptionally better in night games, he wears sunglasses during day games to make the game environment closer to that of a night game.
+Considering the fact that Igawa pitched significantly better in night games, he wore sunglasses during day games to make the game environment closer to that of a night game.